AustinSteil/generate-files-model/src/save-data/COOKIE-POLICY.md

 - ✅ Keep your encryption phrase secure and private
 - ✅ Use this feature only on trusted devices
 - ✅ Clear saved data when using shared or public computers
-- ✅ Understand that data expires after 30 days
+- ✅ Understand that our saved data expires after 30 days
 - ✅ Accept that data recovery is impossible without your phrase

 #### **Limitations of Our Security:**